 • The applicant must be formally admitted to a graduate degree program.

 • Wheaton College requires those who attended international schools to submit an international transcript evaluation completed by an international credential evaluation service who is a current member of the National Association of Credential Evaluation Services (NACES; https://www.naces.org/).
 We recommend World Education Services (www.wes.org), SpanTran or Educational Credential Evaluators (www.ece.org).
-Official transcripts are required for all post-secondary level schools attended outside the U.S. from which a degree was earned.
+Official transcripts are required for all post-secondary level schools attended outside the U.S. from which a degree was earned, with the exception of post-master's certificate programs (see the policy above).
 In the case where 25% (30 semester hours or 45 quarter hours) or more of a student’s earned degree was comprised of transfer credits from another institution, the student must also submit an official transcript for the institutions from which the credit originated for evaluation through WES, ECE, or SpanTran.
 The report must include general equivalency, course-by-course evaluation, and grade point average (GPA).

-• The applicant must submit a Certification of Finance form and pay the required deposit, by June 1 prior to enrollment in order for a Certificate of Eligibility (Form I-20) to be issued.
+• On-campus Fall entry applicants must submit a Certification of Finance form and pay the required deposit, by June 1 prior to enrollment in order for a Certificate of Eligibility (Form I-20) to be issued.
+All additional applicant types will be provided Confirmation of Finance guidance on a case-by-cases basis.

-• On the Certification of Finance form applicants must be able to demonstrate sufficient financial support to cover the total projected costs of education for the entire time of enrollment, for both billed and personal costs, and for family, if applicable.
+• On the Certification of Finance form applicants must be able to demonstrate sufficient financial support to cover the total projected costs of education for the first academic year (9 months) of enrollment, for both billed and personal costs, and for family, if applicable.
 The student must also provide signed certification from the bank or sponsor(s) verifying the accessibility of funds.
 Strict government regulations require that Wheaton College verify the financial resources of international applicants.

 • An international student will not be allowed to enroll for the next semester and continue graduate study if the student's tuition (also, housing and/or meals if applicable) is not paid by the first day of classes.
 Failure to make payment will result in immediate withdrawal from Graduate School.
 International students may also participate in the Wheaton installment plan.